Kent1mrqs/WiFEncryptionSimulation/Network/WiFi.md

     - WiFi uses radio waves in the 2.4 GHz or 5 GHz frequency bands to transmit data.

 4. **Encryption Protocols**
-    - Secure the communication between devices and prevent unauthorized access (e.g., WPA2, WPA3).
+    - Secure the communication between devices and prevent unauthorized access (WPA2, WPA3).

 ---